Multi-Tenant Configuration Guide¶

 Create Clients in Authorized Namespaces¶

-Team Alpha can create clients in their namespace:
+Team Alpha can create clients in their namespace using the Helm chart:

 Cross-Namespace Client Creation¶